-X11Forwarding, when enabled in an SSH server, will allow a connecting client to run a graphical program on the server and display it on the client.

-Specifies whether X11 forwarding is permitted.
-The argument must be yes or no. The default is no.

-**newer snapshot**

-X11Forwarding, when enabled in an SSH server, will allow a connecting client to run a graphical program on the server and display it on the client.
+X11Forwarding, when enabled in an SSH server, will allow a connecting client to run a graphical program on the server and forward the display to the client's machine.

 Specifies whether X11 forwarding is permitted.
 The argument must be yes or no. The default is no.